Discover Cyclades : Geography

 Earthquakes

-In the Cyclades, seismic activity is intense, but often without consequence, especially as the houses are well designed to cope with this kind of risk.
-Small earthquakes are permanently recorded in the archipelago and throughout the country.
-Indeed, the southern Balkans is Europe's largest seismic zone with deadly tremors in Skopje in 1963, Thessaloniki in 1978, Athens and Istanbul in 1999 and, most recently, Tirana in 2019.
-In the Cyclades, the last major earthquake was on July 9, 1956, when Amorgos was hit by a violent 7.5 magnitude earthquake that caused a tsunami as far away as Crete, and resulted in widespread destruction and the death of 53 people in Santorini, Anafi, Naxos and Paros.
-With its quiet but still active volcano and its position, at the intersection of two underwater volcanic lines, Santorini is under constant monitoring by activities.
-Since 2012, "seismic swarms" (repeated shaking) have been frequently recorded there, raising fears that a strong volcanic eruption is approaching.
+In the Cyclades, seismic activity is intense, but often without consequence, especially as houses are well designed to cope with this kind of risk.
+Small earthquakes are constantly being recorded in the archipelago and throughout the country.
+Indeed, the southern Balkans is Europe's largest seismic zone, with deadly tremors in Skopje in 1963, Thessaloniki in 1978, Athens and Istanbul in 1999 and, more recently, Tirana in 2019.
+In the Cyclades, the last major earthquake was on July 9, 1956: Amorgos was hit by a violent 7.5-magnitude quake that triggered a tsunami as far away as Crete, causing widespread destruction and 53 deaths in Santorini, Anafi, Naxos and Paros.
+With its quiet but still active volcano and its position at the crossroads of two underwater volcanic lines, Santorini is under constant scrutiny.
+Since 2012, "seismic swarms" (repeated tremors) have been frequently recorded here, raising fears that a major volcanic eruption is approaching.

 In case of an earthquake